mozilla-services/heka/docs/source/configuration.rst

 Additional settings for the section are passed through to the plugin as its configuration values.

+The JsonDecoder and ProtobufDecoder will be automatically setup if not specified explicitly in the configuration file.

 .. end-hekad-config

 Example hekad.toml File